 Not for the faint of heart (esp. in the winter) since you’ll most likely get soaked; however, this iconic wonder of the world just might be your spot for engagement photos.
 Getting behind the falls gives you an untouched view of the massive falls that you just can’t experience up top.
 Not to mention you’ll avoid all the concrete and commercialization of the top.

-Also a new wedding venue, this is the perfect spot to snag some sweet engagement photos (and then get married maybe??) and enjoy the scenery of being up north.
+Also a unique wedding venue, this is the perfect spot to snag some sweet engagement photos (and then get married maybe?) and enjoy the scenery of being up north.
 As always, inquire with these kinds of locations for any fees required for booking.

-Like I said before, I’m a dreamer, thinking of ideas is what I do.
-It’s kind of my favourite.
+Like I said before, I’m a dreamer, thinking of ideas is one of my favourite things to do as a Toronto and Ottawa couples photographer.
 So shoot me an email and ask about how we can customize an engagement (or couples or anniversary) shoot to your relationship.